-Ever feel like you get whiplash from all the new features and changes coming to different social media channels?
-The Social Media Marketing Talk Show will help you stay up to date while explaining what all of the changes mean for you.
+Ever feel like you get whiplash from social media channels’ new features?
+The Social Media Marketing Talk Show keeps you up to date while explaining what changes will mean for you.

-The podcast is hosted by Eric Fisher, a member of the Social Media Examiner staff, but regularly features other members, along with experts like Andrea Vahl and Madalyn Sklar.
-They'll make the changes happening in social media feel more accessible, so you'll know exactly how to get started.
+Eric Fisher, a member of the Social Media Examiner team, hosts the podcast and regularly features experts like Andrea Vahl and Madalyn Sklar.
+Their conversation makes the changes happening in social media feel more accessible, so you’ll know exactly how to respond with your social accounts.

 Hosted by: Andrew Youderian

-A business owner himself, Andrew Youderian has built several million-dollar ecommerce ventures, so he's an excellent go-to guy to talk about everything happening in that world.
+Andrew Youderian has built several million-dollar ecommerce ventures, so he’s an excellent go-to guy to talk to about everything happening in ecommerce.

 Hosted by: Jenna Kutcher

-Made for: Female entrepreneurs who are ready to rock their business lives and their personal lives.
+Made for: Female entrepreneurs who rock their businesses and their personal lives.

-In addition to dishing out marketing advice in areas of expertise like SEO and Instagram marketing, Kutcher goes deep into subjects that other podcasts stay away from, like work-life balance as a CEO and a mom, and how to make your brand more inclusive.
+In addition to giving marketing advice in areas of expertise like SEO and Instagram marketing, Kutcher goes deep on subjects other podcasts might stay away from, like work-life balance as a CEO and a mom, and how to make your brand more inclusive.